Scratch disks are full on a Mac? Here’s a solution

 3. Clear your disk space

-The root cause of scratch disk errors is storage space.
-So, it's time to spring into action.
-First steps, check your storage; here’s how:
+The other root cause of the “scratch disk error” is storage space.
+So, it's time to take some action.
+The first step is to check your storage.
+Simply follow the instructions below.

 -